-Seaweed problems, such as the debacle that has unfolded over the past couple of weeks in Brick Township's Seawood Harbor development, are nothing new in Ocean County.
+Seaweed problems, such as the over the past couple of weeks in Brick Township's Seawood Harbor development, are nothing new in Ocean County.

 It was those plants that were in the crosshairs of upper bay officials in the summer of 1968.
 There were too many of them.
 Brick Township was hiring 15 men during the summer to try to rid its beaches of what were branded “weeds.”

 Former Brick Mayor Frank Neri was a councilman who had long warned of the growing weed problems, not only in the bay, but in the Metedeconk River, as well.
 Neri had been crying “weed’’ for two decades.
 As bayshore mounds of aquatic plants grew, people started to listen, and not just in Brick Township.

 Across the bay, in Seaside Park, Councilman Joseph Cella was on the case.

 That borough spent $16,000 for a new bulldozer with a clamshell rake on it to scoop the dead weeds from the bayshore.
 With no dump of its own, taxpayers had to pay to have the weeds trucked to the mainland and buried in a landfill after a lagoon at Island Beach State Park became so choked with weeds that Seaside Park could no longer dump theirs in the water.